-In addition, I also own the 2010s series on DVD, starring Daniel Roche as William (best known as Ben from Outnumbered) and Isabella Blake-Thomas as Violet.
-While only 4 episodes were made, and it’s not as good as the other 2 adaptations I’ve mentioned, it’s still enjoyable.
+But I’ve also seen the 1970s series, starring Adrian Dannatt as William and Bonnie Langford playing Violet to perfection, and while it feels quite dated now it still has funny moments.
+And I’ve seen the most recent series from 2010, starring Daniel Roche as William (best known as Ben from Outnumbered) and Isabella Blake-Thomas as Violet.
+While only 4 episodes were made, and it’s not as good as the other adaptations I’ve mentioned, it’s still enjoyable.

 This was another fun Saturday morning show that saw us through the 90s after it replaced Going Live!.
 It had many presenters over the years, reaching its peak when Zoë Ball and Jamie Theakston were in charge, but Andi Peters and Emma Forbes were good too, as were many of the others. had a wide variety of content, including cartoons like the Rugrats, competitions, musical performances, games, gunge, phone-ins, special guests and much more.
 There was always something different and fun to look forward to.